A couple of weekends ago we went “Glamping” on the South Coast of New South Wales.

 Maybe we are just too fussy.

-The camp has been handed over to the management and staff, and don’t get me wrong; they were a friendly bunch.
+The camp has been handed over to a Manager and staff, and don’t get me wrong; they were a friendly bunch.
 However, the detail was lacking.

-We had no idea there would be a delivery of a thermos filled with boiling water in the morning, It would have been nice to know and not be scared out of bed by someone unexpectedly approaching the tent at such an early hour.
+We had no idea there would be a thermos delivered to our tent in the mornings.
+It would have been nice to know and not be scared out of bed by someone unexpectedly approaching the tent at such an early hour.

 Upon telling one of the staff on the second night that we had been cold the previous night, she said we could have had a couple of hot water bottles.
 Nowhere was that mentioned in the information folder, and no one had told us at check-in.